 Creating a budget is a big part of your digital marketing campaign.

 If you don’t know what you budget should look like, set up a time to talk it through with a social media professional.

 5. Choose The Channels You Want to Use

-If you are a business to business company you should not be using the exact same channels as a business to consumer company.
+If you are a business-to-business company you should not be using the exact same channels as a business-to-consumer company.